dom96/httpbeast/readme.md

 # httpbeast

-Extremely fast HTTP responses in Nim.
+A highly performant, multi-threaded HTTP 1.1 server written in Nim.

 This is a project to get the fastest possible HTTP server written in pure Nim.
 It is currently in the [top 10 in the TechEmpower benchmarks](https://www.techempower.com/benchmarks/#section=data-r18&hw=ph&test=json).